tantalor/fitsync/README.md

 ### Google Credentials

 [Create a project in Google Developers Console and enable the fitness API](https://console.developers.google.com/flows/enableapi?apiid=fitness).
+Create OAuth client ID with Other/Desktop type.
 Note the client id and client secret.

 Run `auth_google.py` to get credentials for write access to a user's body data,